Pennsylvania Department of Health

 Observations:

-Based on review of Centers for Disease Control (CDC) vaccine guidance, facility policy, observation, and staff interview, it was determined that the facility failed to safely store medications in one of two medication rooms observed (East Wing).
+Based on review of facility policy, manufacturer's guidelines, observations, and staff interviews, it was determined that the facility failed to ensure expired medications were discarded in a timely manner in two of two medication carts reviewed (West North Cart and East North Cart).

 Findings include: